pranay-leo10/Food_Del_Website/README.md

-# Tomato.
+# QuickBites

-Tomato. provides users with a quick and convenient way to order food directly from a carefully curated list of food items.
+QuickBites provides users with a quick and convenient way to order food directly from a carefully curated list of food items.
 Our platform focuses on delivering quality and speed, making the process of getting your favorite meals simple and enjoyable.

 ## Table of Contents
 1. Features